What Drives Success in Physical Planning with Joint-Embedding Predictive World Models?: Related work

 \section{Related work}

 \paragraph{World modeling and planning.} ‘A path towards machine intelligence’ \citep{PathAMI} presents planning with Model Predictive Control (MPC) as the core component of Autonomous Machine Intelligence (AMI).
-World Models learned via Self-Supervised Learning (SSL)~\citep{fung2025embodiedaiagentsmodeling} have been used in many reinforcement learning works to control exploration using information gain estimation \citep{Plan2explore} or curiosity \citep{curiositydrivenexplorationselfsupervisedprediction}, to transfer to robotic tasks with rare data by first learning a world model \citep{structuredworldmodelshuman} or to improve sample efficiency \citep{SimPLe}.
-In addition, world models have been used in planning, to find sub-goals \citep{HVF} by using the inverse problem of reconstructing previous frames to reach the objective represented as the last frame, or by imagining goals in unseen environments \citep{LEXA}.
-World models can be generative~\citep{brooks2024video, GAIA-1, genie3, agarwal2025cosmos}, or trained in a latent space, using a JEPA loss~\citep{IWM, PLDM, VJEPA2, DINO-WM, NWM_Bar_2025_CVPR}.
-They can be used to plan in the latent space~\citep{DINO-WM, PLDM, NWM_Bar_2025_CVPR}, to maximize a sum of discounted rewards~\citep{TDMPC2}, or to learn a policy~\citep{DreamerV3}.
-Other approaches for latent-space planning include locally-linear dynamics models~\citep{E2C}, gradient-based trajectory optimization~\citep{UPN}, and diffusion-based planners~\citep{Diffuser, DMPC}.
-These differ from JEPA-WMs in their dynamics model class, optimization strategy, or training assumptions; we provide a detailed comparison in \cref{app:extended-related-work}.
+World Models learned via Self-Supervised Learning (SSL)~\citep{fung2025embodiedaiagentsmodeling} have been used in many reinforcement learning works to control exploration using information gain estimation~\citep{Plan2explore} or curiosity~\citep{curiositydrivenexplorationselfsupervisedprediction}, to transfer to robotic tasks with rare data by first learning a world model~\citep{structuredworldmodelshuman} or to improve sample efficiency~\citep{SimPLe}.
+In addition, world models have been used in planning, to find sub-goals~\citep{HVF} by using the inverse problem of reconstructing previous frames to reach the objective represented as the last frame, or by imagining goals in unseen environments~\citep{LEXA}.
+World models can be generative~\citep{brooks2024video, GAIA-1, genie3, agarwal2025cosmos}, using diffusion-based backbones to model multi-modal transition distributions, or deterministic and trained in a latent space via a JEPA loss~\citep{IWM, PLDM, eb_jepa, VJEPA2, DINO-WM, NWM_Bar_2025_CVPR}, trading stochastic expressiveness for computational efficiency and latent abstraction.
+They can be used to plan in the latent space~\citep{DINO-WM, PLDM, NWM_Bar_2025_CVPR}, to maximize a sum of discounted rewards~\citep{TDMPC2,PlaNet}, or to learn a policy~\citep{DreamerV3}.
+Other approaches for latent-space planning include locally-linear dynamics models~\citep{E2C}, gradient-based trajectory optimization~\citep{UPN}, and diffusion-based planners~\citep{Diffuser, DMPC}, details in~\cref{app:extended-related-work}.
+While the present study focuses on the predictor given a frozen encoder, concurrent works explore lightweight adaptation of frozen VFM encoders for control, e.g.\ by training a bisimulation-based encoder on top of the frozen backbone~\citep{bisim_dino_wm}, by learning sparse autoencoders on frozen features~\citep{sparse_wm}, or by decoupling dynamics-relevant from dynamics-irrelevant representations~\citep{DDP_WM}.
+These directions are complementary to our predictor-focused investigation.

+\paragraph{Explicit and implicit world models.} Our study focuses on \emph{explicit} world models with autoregressive dynamics in latent space. \emph{Implicit} alternatives such as TD-JEPA~\citep{bagatella2026tdjepa} fold temporal abstraction into the representation via successor features; we compare both paradigms in~\cref{app:extended-related-work}.